nRFCloud/device-simulator-v2/README.md

 }
 ***************************************

-Cannot initialize jobs listener until the device "<your_device_id>" is associated to your account.
-You can associate the device by running "npx @nrfcloud/device-simulator-v2 -k <api key> -d <your_device_id> -a".
+Cannot initialize jobs listener until the device "<your_device_id>" is onboarded to your account.
+You can onboard the device by running "npx @nrfcloud/device-simulator-v2 -k <api key> -d <your_device_id> -a preconnect".
 ```

 This indicates that the device provisioned with AWS and updated its shadow.